jcabrerizo/AWS-CSA-Notes-2018/Application Services/README.md

 Amazon SQS is a web service that gives you access to a message queue that can be used to store messages while waiting for a computer to process them.

-Amazon SQS is a distributed queue sustem that enables web service applications to quickly and reliably queue messages that one component in the application generates to be consumed by another component.
+Amazon SQS is a distributed queue system that enables web service applications to quickly and reliably queue messages that one component in the application generates to be consumed by another component.
 A queue is a temporary repository for messages that are awaiting processing.

 ### SQS Breakdown